facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 ^^^^^^

 Worlds define the environment in which agents interact with one another.
-Worlds must implement a ``parley`` method, which conducts one turn of interactions typically containing one action per each agent with each call.
+Worlds must implement a ``parley`` method.
+Each call to ``parley`` conducts one turn of interactions typically containing one action per agent.

 A simple world included in ParlAI, which all of our currently included tasks use, is the ``DialogPartnerWorld``.
 DialogPartnerWorld is initialized with one task teacher agent and one student agent.